mbusel04/cse15l-lab3-report/index.md

 ## -o
-Instead of returning entire line, it returns only the matching part of input pattern:
+Instead of returning the entire line, it returns only the matching part of the input pattern:
 #### Ex.
 1:
 Run:
 ```bash